xxami/dmenu-emoticons/readme.md

   [slaeshjag](http://github.com/slaeshjag/)
 - xdotool - sudo apt-get install xdotool
 - dmenu xft patch - http://tools.suckless.org/dmenu/patches/xft
-- ja_JP.utf8 in locale -a (or edit dmenu_emoticons.sh)
+- ja_JP.utf8 in locale -a (or edit dmenu_emoticons)
 - suitable japanese font (fonts-mona used by default)

 ## how to add own emoticons
-add them to the lists in same format of dmenu_emoticons.sh
+add them to the lists in same format of dmenu_emoticons

 ## bugs / problems
 - font doesnt show some emoticons i have not found best one yet